 Katie Gilbert, Seth Meyers Psy.D.

-One of the most helpful techniques to channel anxious or elevated mood is writing a list of specific behaviors that can be used like a food menu one orders from in a restaurant.
+One of the most helpful techniques to channel anxious or elevated mood is writing a list of specific behaviors that can be used, like a menu.

 I am often asked, "What's the difference between a psychopath and a sociopath?"
 There's no good answer, because it's a bad question that must be reframed.